aimer63/fire/firecast_data/portfolios.md

 - Computes and plots the correlation matrix for all assets over their maximum overlapping period, and for the assets included in each optimal portfolio.
 - Supports analyzing a "tail" period (last N years) of the data.
-- Plots kernel density and stacked horizontal boxplots for portfolio return distributions, aligning the x-axis.
+- Plots kernel density and stacked horizontal boxplots for portfolio return distributions.
 - For manual portfolios loaded from JSON, analyzes metrics and plots return distribution, returns over time, and a correlation heatmap for selected assets.